-The Professional Learning in 2022 was delivered in a systematic and planned way at staff meetings and pupil free days.
-Staff participated in Professional Learning Team Meetings where data was analysed, and plans made to support student growth once a fortnight, Twice a term staff participated in case management meetings, analysing particular students learning style, engagement and growth and developing a plan to better cater for the learning of the student.
+Staff participated in Professional Learning Team Meetings where data was analyzed, and plans made to support student growth once a fortnight.
+Staff participated in case management meetings, analyzing students' learning style, engagement, growth and developing a plan to better cater for the student's learning.

-Two staff members completed their graduate certificate in Theology and two early career teachers became accredited to teach.
-Three early years teachers attended Professional Learning in Behavioural Management, Child Protection, Wellbeing and Differentiation organised by the Catholic Schools Office.

-Three Staff members who had returned to teaching after a break became Nesa Accredited.
-Eight staff members completed the requirements to update their maintenance and commence a new cycle.
+Two early years teachers attended Professional Learning in Behavioural Management, Child Protection, Wellbeing and Differentiation organised by the Catholic Schools Office.Ten staff members completed the requirements to update their maintenance and commence a new cycle.